 If the employer does not wish to maintain the position of shop steward after the three months, the employer must notify DI in writing.
 This notice must be immediately forwarded to NNF.

 At enterprises with less than five employees, a shop steward may be elected if the parties so agree.

-Within the meaning of this provision, "enterprise" means a geographically limited unit.
+Within the meaning of this provision, "enterprise" shall be construed as a geographically limited unit.